felixschlechte2/RL_project_fast_and_FOURIERous/README.md

 Our implementation of SAC (and therefore all of the other algorithms) is based on [this](https://github.com/pranz24/pytorch-soft-actor-critic/tree/master) implementation.

 [Gif mit unserem besten Agent vs strong opp?]

+TO DO:
+- check all READMEs
+- is everything clear?